ctphoenix/Python-Course-Material/chapter5.md

 In this case study, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

+The dataset remains stored as `data`.
+Because most wines in the dataset are classified as low quality, one very simple classification rule is to predict that all wines are of low quality.
+In this exercise, we

 *** =instructions
--  The dataset remains stored as `data`.
-Because most wines in the dataset are classified as low quality, one very simple classification rule is to predict that all wines are of low quality.
-Use the `accuracy` function (preloaded into memory as defined in Exercise 5) to calculate how many wines in the dataset are of low quality.
+-  Use the `accuracy` function (preloaded into memory as defined in Exercise 5) to calculate how many wines in the dataset are of low quality.
 Accomplish this by calling `accuracy` with `0` as the first argument, and `data["high_quality"]` as the second argument.
 -  Print your result.